prommis/prommis/docs/getting_started.md

 ### Run the notebook

-For those unfamiliar with Jupyter Notebooks, the main thing to do is press Ctrl + Enter to run the current cell and advance to the next one.
-In this way you can sequentially run each section of the notebook, pausing as needed to read and examine output.
+For those unfamiliar with Jupyter Notebooks, the most common operation is to press Ctrl + Enter to execute the code in the current cell and advance to the next one.
+In this way you can execute a notebook step by step, pausing as needed to read and examine output.
 For more information see the [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/latest/).

 ## Next steps

-To use PrOMMiS libraries in your own Python code, imitate the statements you see in the example notebooks.
+To use PrOMMiS libraries in your own Python code, you will need to create Python modules that create and build flowsheets, such as the module for the [UKy flowsheet](https://github.com/prommis/prommis/blob/main/src/prommis/uky/uky_flowsheet.py).

-Since PrOMMiS is built on IDAES, you will need to learn all the essential concepts of the [IDAES](https://idaes-pse.readthedocs.io/en/stable/) software.
+To understand how this and other examples work and start to create your own, please refer to documentation of the [IDAES](https://idaes-pse.readthedocs.io/en/stable/) process systems engineering toolkit software.